 Nickole is the Administrative Manager and Assistant to the Executive Director for Remake Talent.
 Her attention to detail and passion for systems management has allowed Remake Talent to expand in an organized way to meet the organizational goals within our long-term mission.
 Nickole’s background in event production and project management has fostered a flexible and dynamic skill set for disaster relief and long-term recovery planning.
 She lives in Talent with her lovely dog, “Artoo” and on her days off she enjoys baking, taking walks, and listening to Dolly Parton.

 Sabra is a Senior at Southern Oregon University majoring in Environmental Sciences, and is Remake Talent’s GIS intern, provided through our partnership with SOU and the Local Innovation Labs.
 She is focused on utilizing her GIS skills to expand our Almeda Fire Recovery Map in collaboration with ESRI, as well as creating points of community engagement through the Zone Captains Program and Social Pinpoint.
 Her interests also include post-fire bioremediation efforts, clean energy, and sustainability.

 Finlay is a junior at Southern Oregon University studying theater and business.
 He is interning with Remake Talent through our partnership with SOU and the Local Innovation Labs.
-He is working on visual arrangements of organizations and community leaders working on relief efforts in the wake of the Almeda Fire.
+He completed a visual arrangement of organizations and community leaders working on relief efforts in the wake of the Almeda Fire.